jintonic/gears/examples/output/README.md

 ### Particle id

-The type of particle related to a step point is saved in a variable `pdg[n]`.
+The type of particle related to a step point is saved in a variable `pdg`.
 It is the same as the [PDG encoding](http://pdg.lbl.gov/current/mc-particle-id) of the particle.
 A Google search will give more information about it.
+The name `pid` is used for the parent particle's PDG encoding.

 ### Record information of step 0